stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     "Mr. John May, born on 1998-02-16"
     ```

-    Display the employee's name, surname, initials and date of birth on separate lines.
+    Print the employee's name, surname, initials and date of birth on separate lines.
 Complete the following program code.

     ```python
     ###
-    # A program for displaying detailed information.
+    # A program for printing detailed information.
     #
     employee = "Mr. John May, born on 1998-02-16" print(f'Name: {employee[4:8]}')